Top C++ Compilers in 2025

 5. IBM XLC++

 IBM XLC++ compiler is offered for platforms like z/OS, Linux on Power, AIX, and IBM I (with PASE).
 This compiler offers advanced optimization technologies thereby generating optimized code for developing complex C++ programs.
 Recently IBM has contributed code to Clang/LLVM project for Power, AIX, and IBM Z platforms.
-Last year (2020), IBM announced their intention to adopt Clang/LLVM framework for its IBM XLC++ compiler toolchain.
-This should enable the IBM XLC++ compiler to support the latest C++ standards easily.
+In 2020, IBM announced their intention to adopt Clang/LLVM framework for its IBM XLC++ compiler toolchain.
+Today, the IBM Open XL C/C++ compilers for AIX and z/OS are fully built on LLVM/Clang

 Top C++ compilers for freestanding environments